-- 2.1 As relevant representations in respect of this application have been received, which have not been withdrawn and mediation has not been possible, the Licensing Sub-Committee acting on behalf of the Licensing Authority must make a determination on this application.
-When coming to a decision, the Licensing Sub-Committee must give consideration to the Council's Statement of Licensing Policy (the Policy) and Home Office guidance issued under Section 182 Licensing Act 2003 (revised March 2015). - 2.2 Section 3.1 of the Policy states: The Licensing Authority has a duty under the Act to carry out its licensing functions with a view to promoting the four licensing objectives.
-(These objectives are the only matters to be taken into account in determining the application and any conditions attached must be appropriate to achieve the licensing objectives). - 2.3 The four licensing objectives are: - The prevention of crime and disorder; - Public safety; - The prevention of public nuisance; - The protection of children from harm. - 2.4 Section 3.2 of the Policy states: A licence (or club premises certificate) will only be granted where the Licensing Authority is satisfied that these objectives have been met. - 2.5 Sections 3.4-3.7 of the Policy lists the kind of measures the Licensing Authority will be expecting to see taken into account to promote the objectives. - 2.6 Section 4.1 of the Policy sets out additional legislation, strategies, policies and guidance to which the Licensing Authority will have regard.
+- 2.4 As a community premises the Licensing Act 2003 and the Live Music Act 2012 and subsequent amendments, allow the provision of the following activities between the hours of 08:00 and 23:00: - Plays (provided the audience does not exceed 500 persons) - Performance of dance (provided the audience does not exceed 500 persons) - Films (provided the audience does not exceed 500 persons) - Indoor sporting events (provided the audience does not exceed 1000 persons) - Amplified live and recorded music (provided the audience does not exceed 500 persons) - 2.5 The community premises exemption relating to amplified live and recorded music does not apply where there is a premises licence authorising the sale and supply of alcohol in place.
+However, should a licence to sell alcohol for consumption on the premises be granted, the provision of amplified live and recorded music between the hours of 08:00 and 23:00 will automatically be permitted due to the exemption relating to alcohol licensed premises (providing the audience is of fewer than 500 persons). - 2.6 As relevant representations in respect of this application have been received, which have not been withdrawn and mediation has not been possible, the Licensing Sub-Committee acting on behalf of the Licensing Authority must make a determination on this application.
+When coming to a decision, the Licensing Sub-Committee must give consideration to the Council's Statement of Licensing Policy (the Policy) and Home Office guidance issued under Section 182 Licensing Act 2003 (revised April 2017). - 2.7 Section 3.1 of the Policy states: The Licensing Authority has a duty under the Act to carry out its licensing functions with a view to promoting the four licensing objectives.
+(These objectives are the only matters to be taken into account in determining the application and any conditions attached must be appropriate to achieve the licensing objectives). - 2.8 The four licensing objectives are: - The prevention of crime and disorder - Public safety - The prevention of public nuisance - The protection of children from harm - 2.9 Section 3.2 of the Policy states: A licence (or club premises certificate) will only be granted where the Licensing Authority is satisfied that these objectives have been met. - 2.10 Section 4.1 of the Policy sets out additional legislation, strategies, policies and guidance to which the Licensing Authority will have regard.